NEED A UNION?

 Has Local 8 been successful in helping workers to organize?

 Yes!
-Over the years, Local 8 has helped many workers join the union in Washington and Oregon, most recently at Bon Appetit at Seattle University and at HMSHost at Portland International Airport.
+Over the years, Local 8 has helped many workers join the union in Washington and Oregon, most recently at the Portland Hyatt Regency and SSP at Seatac International Airport.

 Does the law protect workers who want to join unions?